Recovering optimal precision in quantum sensing with time domain imperfections: The interaction-free case

 where $\mathcal{R}_{\text{interaction-free}}$ is the mean squared error in the interaction-free case.
 Then we show how to obtain the result.
 We first assume we have already determined the value of $\phi=\omega T$.
 We estimate $\omega$ by estimating $\phi$ and then dividing the result by the time, i.e.,

 where the $\Delta T$ is bounded by $\epsilon T$.
 Then we have the result

 or equivalently,

 The result shows that this estimation protocol has a bias term that cannot be eliminated by either increasing the number of measurements or the duration of the process.
-We will show in the FE case, the error can be way larger than $\epsilon^2 \omega^2$, while the CE case can provide an error close to this.
+We will show in the FE case, the error can be way larger than this bias term $\epsilon^2 \omega^2$, while the CE case can provide an error as small as this bias term.